bryanbraun/tiffany.blog/uses.md

 - [Private Internet Access VPN](https://www.privateinternetaccess.com/)
   - Should always have a VPN.
 - [CloudApp](https://www.getcloudapp.com/)
   - This is how I share bugs and other things with devs and dev teams.
-Also an easy way to make a gif of a feature of bug on my Mac.
+Also an easy way to make a gif of a feature or bug on my Mac.
 - [Setapp](https://setapp.com/)
   - It finally has enough utilities to make it worth the subscription price for me.